uwmadisoncals/cals-main-plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.4.03 - 2017-02-17 - Low priority =
+* Added the ability for affiliates to make use of their affiliate IDs in the pro links
+* Added better SSL support
+* Added shortcode support for XML marker files

 = 6.4.02 - 2017-01-20 - Low priority =
 * Removed an echo that was incorrectly placed